|

 5. Laccase gene detection & analysis in ecosystem research

-Within the last years several research projects were done by research groups worldwide using fungal laccase genes as a tool to answer ecological questions in the field.
+Within the last years several research projects were performed by research groups worldwide using fungal laccase genes as a tool to answer ecological questions in the field.
 A large focus was to answer the question how increased atmosperic N deposition alters the fungal community (here mainly basidiomycetes), i.e. laccase gene presence, abundance and composition in forest ecosystems.
 The group around Prof. Zak, University of Michigan used our developed primer pair (Luis et al. 2004) to analyse the abundance of laccase genes using quantitative PCR or length heterogeneity to analyse changes in different forest soils and litter after applications of different levels of NO3- (Blackwood et al., 2007; Hofmockel et al., 2007; Hassett et al., 2009; Lauber et al., 2009).
 The studies were performed in different sites across Michigan with different durations, one short-term study (~6 years of N application; Manistee study) and a long-term study of more than 15 years of N treatment across a wide range of sampling sites (The Michigan Gradient [link]).
-A recent study uses laccase genes to investigate the ecosystem response (i.e. fungal response) after repeated fires, which releases multiple nutrients into the soil (Artz et al. 2009; using the primers of D’Souza et al. 1996).
+Recently we were able to detect a downregulation of laccase gene expression in the N amended soils (Edwards et al. 2011).

 Artz, R.R.E., Reid, E., Anderson, I.C., Campbell, C.D., Cairney, J.W.G., 2009.
 Long term repeated prescribed burning increases eveness in the basidiomycete laccase gene pool in forest soils.
 FEMS Microbiology and Ecology 67: 397-410.